 Setting fiscal policy

-Today's U.S. fiscal policies are tied into each year's federal budget.
+Today's U.S. fiscal policies are tied to each year's federal budget.
 The federal budget spells out the government's spending plans for the fiscal year and how it plans to pay for that spending, such as through new or existing taxes.
 The budget is developed through a collaborative effort between the president and Congress.

-The president will first submit a budget to Congress that sets the tone for the coming year's fiscal policy by outlining how much money the government should spend on public needs, such as defense and health care; how much the government should take in in tax revenues; and how much of a deficit, or surplus, is projected.
+The president will first submit a budget to Congress that sets the tone for the coming year's fiscal policy by outlining how much money the government should spend on public needs, such as defense and healthcare; how much the government should take in in tax revenues; and how much of a deficit, or surplus, is projected.
 Congress then reviews the president's budget request and develops its own budget resolutions, which set broad levels for spending and taxation.
 Once those are approved, legislators start the appropriations process, which spells out where each dollar will be spent.
 The president must sign those appropriations bills before they can be enacted.